 Thursday, February 27, 2020, 1:00 PM EST – 2:00 PM EST

-The webinar Peer Support On Campus: Practical Tools to Get Started, hosted by CICMH, will highlight the benefits of peer support on campus, the specifics of implementing such programs in a post-secondary setting and how collaborations with other partners can help campuses get started with their peer support program.
-You will also be guided through the journey of an Ontario post-secondary institution who successfully implemented peer support, and hear their advice and lesson learned along the way.
-An overview of our new Campus Peer Support Toolkit will also be provided.
+This webinar hosted by CICMH will provide an overview of the benefits of peer support on campus, the specifics of implementing such programs in a post-secondary setting and how collaborations with other partners can help campuses get started with their peer support program.
+The webinar will outline advice and lessons from an Ontario post-secondary institution that successfully implemented peer support.
+An overview of the new CICMH Campus Peer Support Toolkit will also be provided.

 Keely Phillips, MSW, is the Manager of the Centre for Excellence in Peer Support at CMHA Waterloo Wellington.
 Keely has worked in peer support for 12 years and has authored many resources on peer support including a toolkit on supervising peer workers and an international charter defining mental health peer support.
 She has led the implementation of many peer support programs including the Peer Navigator program at Conestoga College.
 Keely draws from her lived experiences of mental health issues in her peer support work.